-- (1) Specified that the following acts constitute unprofessional conduct: - a.
+- 1. Specified that the following acts constitute unprofessional conduct: - a.
 Failure to provide records requested by the Board within 15 days, - b.
 Failure of a licensee to report an indictment within 30 days, - c.
 Failure of a licensee to report a felony charge within 30 days, - d.
 Failure of a licensee to report a conviction within 30 days, and - e.
-Failure of a licensee to report disciplinary action taken by another professional licensing entity or other agency within 30 days; and - (2) Authorized the Board to require an examination of an applicant who may be impaired by a physical or mental illness affecting competency.
+Failure of a licensee to report disciplinary action taken by another professional licensing entity or other agency within 30 days; and - 2.
+Authorized the Board to require an examination of an applicant who may be impaired by a physical or mental illness affecting competency.

-The second rulemaking proposal was promulgated in February 2014 and is pending approval from the Office of Administrative Law.
-This rulemaking amends California Code of Regulations, Title 16, Section 1018 to require an Administrative Law Judge (ALJ) to order revocation of a license when issuing a proposed decision that contains any findings of fact that: (1) a licensee engaged in any act of sexual contact with a patient, client, or customer; or, (2) the licensee has been convicted of or committed a sex offense.
+The second rulemaking proposal was promulgated in February 2014 and is pending approval from the OAL.
+This rulemaking amends CCR § 1018 to require an ALJ to order revocation of a license when issuing a proposed decision that contains any findings of fact that: (1) a licensee engaged in any act of sexual contact with a patient, client, or customer; or, (2) the licensee has been convicted of or committed a sex offense.
 This proposal would prohibit the proposed decision issued by the ALJ under such circumstances from containing an order staying the revocation of the license or placing the licensee on probation.
-Furthermore, this proposal specifies that the terms "sexual contact" has the same meaning as defined in Business and Professions Code Section 729(c) and the term "sex offense" has the same meaning as defined in Education Code Section 44010.
+Furthermore, this proposal specifies that the terms "sexual contact" has the same meaning as defined in BPC § 729(c) and the term "sex offense" has the same meaning as defined in Education Code § 44010.

 The third rulemaking proposal was promulgated in May 2014.
-The initial rulemaking documents are being drafted for submission to the Office of Administrative Law.
-This rulemaking amends California Code of Regulations, Title 16, Section 1001 to authorize the Board's Executive Officer to approve settlement agreements for the revocation, surrender, or interim suspension of a license.
+The initial rulemaking documents are being drafted for submission to the OAL.
+This rulemaking amends CCR § 1001 to authorize the Board's EO to approve settlement agreements for the revocation, surrender, or interim suspension of a license.

-The Board already had statutory or regulatory authority for the following provisions; therefore, regulatory action was not necessary:
+The Board already has statutory or regulatory authority for the following provisions; therefore, regulatory action was not necessary:

-- §720.12 Denial of application for registered sex offender: Require the Board to deny a license to an applicant or revoke the license of a licensee who is registered as a sex offender. - §720.16(d) and (f) Failure to provide documents and 718(d) Failure to comply with court order: - §726(a) & (b) Sexual misconduct: Currently defined in B&P Code §726.
+- § 720.12 Denial of application for registered sex offender: Require the Board to deny a license to an applicant or revoke the license of a licensee who is registered as a sex offender. - § 720.16(d) and (f) Failure to provide documents and 718(d) Failure to comply with court order: - § 726(a) & (b) Sexual misconduct: Currently defined in BPC § 726.
 Recommend: Define in regulation that sexual misconduct is unprofessional conduct.

-Additionally, on January 1, 2013, Business and Professions Code Section 143.5 (AB 2570, Chapter 561, Statutes of 2012) became effective and prohibits a licensee who is regulated by the Department of Consumer Affairs or various boards, bureaus, or programs, or an entity or person acting as an authorized agent of a licensee, from including or permitting to be included a provision in an agreement to settle a civil dispute that prohibits the other party in that dispute from contacting, filing a complaint with, or cooperating with the department, board, bureau, or program, or that requires the other party to withdraw a complaint from the Department, board, bureau, or program, except as specified.
+Additionally, on January 1, 2013, BPC § 143.5 (AB 2570, Chapter 561, Statutes of 2012) became effective and prohibits a licensee who is regulated by the Department of Consumer Affairs or various boards, bureaus, or programs, or an entity or person acting as an authorized agent of a licensee, from including or permitting to be included a provision in an agreement to settle a civil dispute that prohibits the other party in that dispute from contacting, filing a complaint with, or cooperating with the department, board, bureau, or program, or that requires the other party to withdraw a complaint from the Department, board, bureau, or program, except as specified.

-62. Describe how the board is participating in development of BreEZe and any other secondary IT issues affecting the board.
+62. Describe how the Dental Board is participating in development of BreEZe and any other secondary IT issues affecting the board.

 The Dental Board has been included in Release 2 of the BreEZe project, which is currently underway.
-The Dental Board is fully committed to the success of the project and has assigned one Staff Services Manager full time as the Single Point of Contact (SPOC) for the board's business integration.
+The Board is fully committed to the success of the project and has assigned one SSM full time as the Single Point of Contact (SPOC) for the Board's business integration.
 Additional staff have been designated as subject matter leads in different program areas, and several retired annuitants have been maintained in anticipation of the forthcoming resource demands while the system is tested, data migration is validated, and training of full time staff is conducted.